Hi I'm Katy, a product designer based in NYC

 Friend of the WeekAwarded an Editorial GrantArchived

-Moss & Friends PodcastHosted 20+ VC-backed healthcare operatorsSpotify
+Moss & Friends PodcastHosted 20+ VC-backed healthcare foundersSpotify

 Alberta AdventuresTop 5, Calgary Open Data HackathonArchived